 Thanks to the support of Fr Kieren Mullarkey and other local priests, staff and students have the opportunity each Thursday to attend Mass in the school chapel.
 Whole school celebrations follow the liturgical year with specific events for Advent and Lent as well as our annual Founders Day celebration in July.

-Mad & Genesis
+Ethos Leaders & Genesis

 Students are encouraged to think of those less fortunate than themselves and are asked to give up their time to fundraise for a variety of charities throughout the year.
 In the past few years many thousands of pounds have been raised through our annual sponsored walk which has gone to support the Good Life Orphanage and other local, national and international charities.
 During Lent there is a specific focus on St Joseph’s Penny which supports Caritas in their work across Salford Diocese.